Skip to content

 (SAB) is a non-profit group dedicated to the conservation, protection, and enhancement of wildlife habitat in eastern Prince Edward Island.
 Since 1954, we have been working tirelessly for the betterment of our community so that future generations can continue to enjoy the natural world around them!

-Keila, a Souris native, started working at the Souris and Area Wildlife Branch in 2015.
-She enjoys spending her free time exploring the beach, streams or snowshoeing through pristine winter landscapes with her two dogs Bruce and Doug; enjoying the fresh air, atmosphere and all that nature has to offer.
-Keila also spends her time volunteering for local sports organizations as well as various conservation and environmental committees.
+Keila, a Souris native, started working at the Souris and Area Branch of the PEI Wildlife Federation in 2015.
+She enjoys spending her free time exploring the beach, streams or snowshoeing through pristine winter landscapes with her dogs Bruce, Doug, and Pete; enjoying the fresh air, outdoor adventures and all that nature has to offer.
+Keila also enjoys spending time volunteering for various conservation and environmental organizations, committees, and boards.

-As the Co-Watershed Coordinator for the Souris and Area Branch of the PEI Wildlife Federation she oversees and manages many diverse and significant conservation strategies in Eastern Prince Edward Island, particularly concerning Atlantic salmon stream habitat enhancement efforts and the implementation and promotion of healthy watershed ecosystem initiatives within Souris and the surrounding communities.
+As the Co-Watershed Coordinator for the Souris and Area Branch of the PEI Wildlife Federation she oversees and manages many diverse and significant conservation projects in Eastern Prince Edward Island, particularly concerning Atlantic salmon stream habitat enhancement efforts and the implementation and promotion of healthy watershed ecosystem initiatives within Souris and the surrounding communities.

 Frances Braceland, originally from the UK, started at Souris wildlife as a volunteer before being hired on as a Project Manager in April of 2016.
 Along with Keila, Frances took over at Souris Wildlife in 2020 as a Co-Watershed Coordinator and now manages a wide range of projects, from recreational infrastructure creation to living shorelines pilot projects.
 She has a degree in Zoology from the University of Glasgow and a master’s in Museum and Artefact Studies from Durham University.
 Her background as a Project Manager is fairly diverse and includes working for the National Museums of Scotland, Scottish Opera and the Royal Society for the Protection of Birds.
 Frances is currently a board member of Prince Edward Island’s Wildlife Conservation Fund and for the local Souris Striders Ski Club.